datarockets/ruby-style/doc/STYLE_GUIDE.md

 ## Bundler

 * <a name="bundler-add-once"></a>
-  A Gem's requirements should be listed only once in a Gemfile
+  A Gem's requirements should be listed only once in a Gemfile.
   <sup>[[link](#bundler-add-once)]</sup>

 * <a name="bundler-ordering"></a>
   Gems should be alphabetically sorted within groups.
-Also you can use a line comment as a group separator.
+Also, you can use a line comment as a group separator.
   <sup>[[link](#bundler-ordering)]</sup>

 ## Style